Courage-1984/Pixelated-Pathways-rentry-backup/README.md

 - [AutoHotkey](https://www.autohotkey.com/) *The ultimate automation scripting language for Windows.*
 - [Mouse Wheel Accelerator](https://sourceforge.net/projects/mwaccelerator/) *Mouse Wheel Accelerator improves the wheel scroll in windows towards dynamic smooth iPhone-like scrolling.*
 - [HandBrake](https://handbrake.fr/) *Open Source Video Transcoder*
+- [Discord](https://discord.com/) *Your Place to Talk and Hang Out*
+- [Warframe](https://www.warframe.com/download) *Warframe is a free-to-play action role-playing third-person shooter multiplayer online game.*
+- [Epic Games Launcher](https://store.epicgames.com/en-US/download) *Epic Games Launcher From the Epic Games Store*
+- [Steam](https://store.steampowered.com/) *Steam is the ultimate destination for playing, discussing, and creating games.*
+- [Node-js](https://nodejs.org/en) *Node.js® is an open-source, cross-platform JavaScript runtime environment.*
+- [Python](https://www.python.org/downloads/) *Python is powerful... and fast; plays well with others; runs everywhere; is friendly & easy to learn; is Open.*
+- [Ruby](https://rubyinstaller.org/downloads/) *A dynamic, open source programming language with a focus on simplicity and productivity.
+It has an elegant syntax that is natural to read and easy to write.*
+- [Git](https://git-scm.com/downloads) *Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.*
+- [XAMPP](https://www.apachefriends.org/download.html) *XAMPP is a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP and Perl programming languages.*
+- [Insomnia](https://insomnia.rest/download) *Start building, designing, testing better APIs through spec-first development driven by an APIOps CI/CD pipelines.*
 - []() **

 #### 🧩 Extensions Top Picks